vstinner/misc/cpython/pep-coordinated-python-release.rst

 Abstract
 ========

-Block a Python release until a compatible version of `selected projects
+Block a Python release until a compatible version of selected projects is available.
-<Selected projects>`_ is available.

 The Python release manager can decide to release Python even if a project is not compatible, if they decide that the project is going to